 You Must Visit Te Papa Museum

-Inside the Man Whenua Exhibition, explore this history through Maori art, multi-media displays and ancient treasures.
+Inside the Mana Whenua Exhibition, explore this history through Maori art, multimedia displays, and ancient treasures.
 Dive into the social history of New Zealand’s first inhabitants, complemented by the eleven galleries full of local and Pacific Island artists in the Arts Te Papa Collection.

 Lastly, the museum elaborates on the impact European settlers had on the country and how, alongside the Maori people, they’ve shaped the course of New Zealand into the present day.
 A quality museum like this rarely comes for free, but Te Papa is the Museum is the exception to the rule.
 Whenever you’re peckish or thirsty, pop into the on-site cafe for an energizer.